The Stefan problem and free targets of optimal Brownian martingale transport: Saturation property of the optimal target

-Then, $\nu[G ]>0$. \end{lemma} \begin{proof} Suppose for contradiction, that $\nu|_G=0$.
-We define a randomized stopping time $\bar \tau$ (starting from the distribution $\mu$) as follows.
-For those Brownian trajectories with $\tau <t_1$, stop at $\bar t$.
-For those Brownian trajectories with $\tau > t_1$, if $W_{t_1} \not \in G$ just proceed until $\tau$, but, if $W_{t_1} \in G$ then drop a portion of mass at the time $t_1$, such that the resulting mass is positive but has density $\le f$ over the set $G$ (note that here we are using the fact that $\nu|_G=0$), then proceed until $\tau$; note that this is possible because $Prob[W_{t_1} \in G \ \& \ t_1 < \tau] >0$ as well as $f|_G >0$ for $f\ll Leb$.
-To be more precise, notice that the density at $x$ of the distribution of $W_{t_1}$ for those Brownian particles with $t_1 < \tau$, is bounded from above by $K_{t_1}(x)$ of the solution to the heat equation with initial data $\mu$, thus at each $x \in G$ when $W_{t_1}=x \in G$, one can stop the mass with the probability and we get the positive stopped density $\le f(x)$.
-Therefore this randomized stopping time $\bar \tau$ has distribution $W_{\bar \tau}\sim \bar \nu$ with $\bar \nu \le f$.
-Moreover, notice that $\bar \tau \le \tau$ for each random path almost surely, and $Prob[\bar \tau < \tau]>0$.
+\begin{itemize} \item To be more precise on this second point, notice that the density at $x$ of the distribution of $W_{t_1}$ for those Brownian particles with $t_1 < \tau$, is bounded from above by $K_{t_1}(x)$ of the solution to the heat equation with initial data $\mu$, thus at each $x \in G$ when $W_{t_1}=x \in G$, one can stop the mass with the probability {\red } and we get the positive stopped density $\le f(x)$. \end{itemize} \item {\red Note that because $\nu|_G=0$, the resulting distribution of $W_{\bar \tau}$ on $G$ is only added from the second point above, thus is $\le f$.
+On other parts, the distribution is $\le$ the distribution of $W_\tau$ by the construction.} \end{itemize} Therefore this randomized stopping time $\bar \tau$ has distribution $W_{\bar \tau}\sim \bar \nu$ with $\bar \nu \le f$.
+Moreover, notice that $\bar \tau \le \tau$ for each random path almost surely, and $Prob[\bar \tau < \tau]>0$ {\red because of the second point above}.
 Then, the cost $\mathcal{C}(\bar \tau) < \mathcal{C}(\tau)$ from the strictness of the cost functional $\mathcal{C}$.
 This contradicts optimality of $\tau$, thus completing the proof. \end{proof} As an immediate corollary of this lemma and Lemma~\ref{lem:tau_le_tauG}, we see that for the optimally stopped Brownian motion for our problem \eqref{eqn:problem-upper}, any set $G$ with zero mass of the final distribution blocks off the Brownian motion. \begin{corollary} Let $\mu, \nu$ and $\tau$ be as given in Lemma~\ref{lem:nu_below_W_t}.
 Let $G$ is a measurable set with positive measure, and suppose that every point of $G$ has positive Lebesgue density.
 Assume that $f|_G >0$ and $\nu[G ]=0$.
 Then, $\tau \le \tau_G$ almost surely. \end{corollary} \begin{proof} This is a direct consequence of Lemma~\ref{lem:nu_below_W_t} and Lemma~\ref{lem:tau_le_tauG}. \end{proof}